Break Clauses Overview

 Conditional break clauses

 Break clauses can be conditional upon certain events happening.
-Where a break clause is conditional upon a specific event (such as reaching 2 years into the term) or conditional upon compliance with the conditions, then any break notice served will only be effective if the pre-conditions with which the break clause is subject are complied with.
+Where a break clause is conditional upon a specific event (such as reaching 2 years into the term) or conditional upon compliance with the conditions, then any break notice served will only be effective if the pre-conditions to which the break clause is subject are complied with.

 Reasonable break clauses